sonnny/picow_ble_nordic_spp/README.md

-you should have blink.uf2 under build directory press bootsel button of the pico w while pressing boot button, short run (pin 30) to ground momentarily rp2 should mount as storage copy blink.uf2 to rp2 after done copying, rp2 should start executing the code
+you should have blink.uf2 under build directory press bootsel button of the pico w while pressing bootsel button, short run (pin 30) to ground momentarily rp2 should mount as storage copy blink.uf2 to rp2 after done copying, rp2 should start executing the code